alexk99/the_router/conf_options2.md

 ### hqos add profile

 Creates a hqos profile.
-The profile defines the Token Bucket Algoright paramers of a pipe.
+The profile defines the Token Bucket Algorithm paramers of a pipe.

 	hqos add profile <profile-id> rate <rate> size <size> tc period <tc-period>

  - rate is a traffic limit rate in bit/s.
-The rate value can include suffixes K, M or G.
+The rate value can include suffixes K, M or G
- - size is the bucket size, i.e. upper limit for the tb_credits.
+ - size is the bucket size, i.e. upper limit for the tb_credits
- - tc-period is time period that should elapse since the last credit update in order for the bucket to be awarded credits.
+ - tc-period is time period that should elapse since the last credit update in order for the bucket to be awarded credits

 Example:

 	hqos add profile 1 rate 15 M size 1000000 tc period 40

+### hqos set profile

+Sets traffic class's parameters of the profile.

+	hqos set profile <profile-id> tc <tc-class-number> rate <rate> wrr weights <weights>

+ - rate is a traffic limit rate in bit/s.
+The rate value can include suffixes K, M or G
+ - tc-class-number is a number of the traffic class.
+Valid values are 1 - 4
+ - weights - traffic class's weights used by the WRR algorithm

+By default all TC rates are equal to the profile's rate.
+Default values for WRR weights are 1 1 1 1.

+Example:

+	hqos set profile 1 tc 1 rate 15 M wrr weights 1 1 1 1
+	hqos set profile 1 tc 2 rate 15 M wrr weights 1 1 1 1
+	hqos set profile 1 tc 3 rate 15 M wrr weights 1 1 1 1
+	hqos set profile 1 tc 4 rate 15 M wrr weights 1 1 1 1

 ## Range commands